Solutions in falls prevention is vital as an estimated 125,021 people aged 65 and over were hospitalised due to Falls in 2016–17 .

-At JB Medical, We recognizes the importance of fall prevention equipment and its vital role in reducing injury, reducing physical and legal risks, as well as safeguarding the health of patients.
+At JB Medical, we recognise the importance of falls prevention equipment and its vital role in reducing injury, reducing physical and legal risks, as well as safeguarding the health of patients.

 Falls prevention solutions help to reduce risk.

 WHAT WE OFFER